eetuhki/42-exam-rank-02/README.md

-These are my solutions to the exercises of the first 42 school exam (Rank 02) I've encountered on my Hive Helsinki journey thus far.
+These are my solutions to the exercises of the first 42 school exam (Rank 02).

+DISCLAIMER: I created these solutions when I practiced for the exam back in December 2024.
+My goal was to come up with the cleanest, simplest code I could at the time. **The solutions may or may not be valid as of writing.
+Please make sure you understand the code and do your own testing.**